se-rwth/se-rwth.github.io/_pages/research/Domain-Specific-Languages.md

 **Modularity** is a key concept in software development and the enabler for efficient reuse.
 We investigated the application of modularity to the development of DSLs in [[GKR+07]](#GKR+07), [[KRV08]](#KRV08) and [[Voe11]](#Voe11).
+This approach is extended by compositional techniques for context conditions and especially symbol tables in [[HLMSN+15]](#HLMSN+15) and [[HLMSN+15a]](#HLMSN+15a).
+These internal composition techniques extend the ability to reuse and compose tool internal algorithms that can be applied on the abstract syntax and thus goes far beyond a mere reuse of definitions of context-free language constructs (i.e. the grammar).

-Modularity has been successfully applied in various areas of the DSL development process, such as concrete and abstract syntax, context conditions, and symbol table structures and has been implemented in our language workbench [MontiCore](/research/MontiCore) [[HKR21]](#HKR21).
+Therefore, modularity has been successfully applied in various areas of the DSL development process, such as concrete and abstract syntax, context conditions, and symbol table structures and has been implemented in our language workbench [MontiCore](/research/MontiCore) [[HKR21]](#HKR21).